Configuration

 Plugin configurations support environment variable substitution:

-- Default values: ${VAR:-default}- usesdefaultifVARis not set
+${VAR:-default}- usesdefaultifVARis not set - Nested substitution:

-- Nested substitution: ${HOME}/projects/${USER}- combines multiple variables
+${HOME}/projects/${USER}- combines multiple variables

 Environment variables are resolved when the plugin is launched using the current process environment.
 If a variable is not found and no default is provided, plugin initialization will fail.